 A Lifetime of Suspicion

-Freshman Emily Yates (Paloma Kwiatkowski) tends to keep to herself and suffers from depression which leads to her being on medication.
-Her mum Jill (Lindsay Hartley) is concerned especially as her relationship with Connor (Dan Payne) is now serious and fears that Emily will resent them.
-But it turns out Emily has started dating and is seeing blonde haired Gary (Jedidiah Goodacre) and that isn't such a good thing as Gary's violent temper sees him and Emily ending up in trouble with the law.
-Fearing he will be sent down the two of them apparently jump off a bridge together, chained together and to a breeze block.
-But Jill is suspicious as Emily has had an aversion to water ever since the accident which lead to her depression and it doesn't make sense and thinks that Gary is on the run and taken Emily with him.
+Freshman Emily Yates (Paloma Kwiatkowski - The Christmas Calendar) tends to keep to herself and suffers from depression which is why she is on medication.
+Her mum, Jill (Lindsay Hartley - Nightmare Nurse), is concerned especially as her relationship with Connor (Dan Payne - Cradle of Lies) is now serious and fears that Emily will resent them.
+But it turns out Emily has started dating and is seeing blonde haired Gary (Jedidiah Goodacre - If There Be Thorns) and that isn't such a good thing as Gary's violent temper sees him and Emily ending up in trouble with the law.
+Fearing he will be sent down the two of them apparently jump off a bridge, chained together and to a breeze block.
+But Jill is suspicious as Emily has had an aversion to water ever since the accident which led to her depression and it doesn't make sense which makes her suspect that Gary is on the run and taken Emily with him.

 About 20 minutes into "A Mother's Suspicion", which is also known as "Dying to Be Loved", there is a scene where Jill and her boyfriend Connor go to Gary's home to have a meal with his mother and we quickly learn two things.
 One is that Gary is bad news as he makes lewd comments to Jill and secondly his brother is a cop.
-Shortly after this we learn thanks to a private investigator that Gary has a track record for trouble but somehow always getting off.
-And so we have the basic building blocks in place with lots of bits built around it so we have the troubled daughter, the protective mother, the troublesome boyfriend and of course some things which doesn't quite add up.
+Shortly after this we learn thanks to a private investigator that Gary has a track record for trouble but somehow is always getting off.
+And so we have the basic building blocks in place with lots of bits built around it so we have the troubled daughter, the protective mother, the troublesome boyfriend and of course some things which don't quite add up.